The Board of Directors hereby submits the report of the business and

 Policy on directors'' appointment and remuneration

 The current policy is to have an appropriate mix of executive and

 independent directors to maintain the independence of the Board, and

-whole-time directors, and eight are independent directors.
+whole-time directors, and seven are independent directors.

 The policy of the Company on directors'' appointment and remuneration,

 independence of a director and other matters, as required under

 sub-section (3) of Section 178 of the Companies Act, 2013, is available

 on our website (https://www.infosys.com/investors/corporate-